ufjschool/ob-s14/drafts/final/sports.md

 Looking at the European snow-capped mountains for the last time, Agata Strausa knew she was going to need much more than coffee and her favorite dark chocolate to get her through this trip.

-Two years ago, Strausa, now 24, chose to leave behind her Latvian family and her career in product design at the Berlin Academy of Arts to pursue her dream to become a professional distance-runner.
+Two years ago, Strausa, now 24, chose to leave behind her Latvian family and her career in product design at the Art School Berlin Weissensee to pursue her dream to become a professional distance-runner.

 “When I saw the plane take off, it was very strange,” she said.
 “I thought how within a minute a life can totally change and how blessed I was to have this opportunity to start as somebody else, somewhere else.”

-Trying to relax on the ten-hour flight to Gainesville, she closed her eyes and counted the upcoming days: One day until she’d be in another country.
-Ten days until she’d walk into her first UF art history class.
-And 30 until she’d lace up her spikes, slip on her orange and blue jersey and compete for the first time as a UF mid-distance track runner.
+Trying to relax on the ten-hour flight to Gainesville, she closed her eyes and thought about the upcoming days.
+In less than 24 hours, she’d be in another country and walk into her first UF art history class.
+And in a month, she’d lace up her spikes, slip on her orange and blue jersey and compete for the first time as a UF mid-distance track runner.

 “Energy is more in the mind than in the body,” she said.
 “It’s not so much about how you fuel yourself and your body but more like how your attitude is.”